MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab02_Ex5_Configuring Disk Encryption Using Intune.md

 In this lab, you will configure BitLocker disk encryption using Intune.

-### Prerequisites

-  Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Entra ID.

 ## Exercise 5: Configuring Disk Encryption Using Intune

 ### Scenario